resgateio/resclient/docs/docs.md

 ### resCollection.remove(modelId) ⇒ <code>Promise</code>
 Removes an existing model from the collection at the server.
-Server will return an error if the collection doesn't support removal.
+Server will return an error if the collection doesn't support model deletion.

 **Kind**: instance method of [<code>ResCollection</code>](#ResCollection)
 **Returns**: <code>Promise</code> - Promise of the removal.